jetjodh/gguf/README.md

 ### GGUF VAE Loader🐷
 - you can't IMAGINE it works; but it really works!
-- convert you safetensors vae to gguf vae using convertor zero; then try it out!
+- convert your safetensors vae to gguf vae using convertor zero; then try it out!
 - gguf vae loader supports both gguf and safetensors which means you don't need to switch loader anymore

 #### reference